Sloth-Panda/js-hacks/README.md

 # js-hacks

-This folder consists of all different  short js Projects.
+This repo consists of  different types js Projects.